centrifugal/documentation/server/projects.md

 # Project settings

+Centrifugo server must know the name of your web application project.
+Also this project must have a secret key in Centrifugo configuration – this secret key will be used for various operations (see below).

-For setting a project there are 2 required fields: `name` and `secret`.
+So project has 2 required fields: `name` and `secret`.

 The simplest project settings looks like this: